bomatter/CRTNet/README.md

 - All relevant components are implemented in `core/`.
 - We use COCO-style annotations for train and test sets.
 An example can be found in the `debug/` folder.
 - Training and testing can be performed with `train.py` and `test.py` respectively.
 Annotations, image directory and relevant parameters should be set via command line arguments.
-Available command line arguments and can be displayed by running `python train.py --help` and `python test.py --help` respectively.
+Available command line arguments can be displayed by running `python train.py --help` and `python test.py --help` respectively.